lkcozy/code-notes/notes/communication/writing/writing_tech.md

 - It could have had a `ripple effect`(chain reaction) across the country
 - The basic idea of `orthogonality` is that things that are not related conceptually should not be related in the system.
 - There’s a `delicate` balance between protecting the rights of consumers and limiting the freedoms of content providers who rely on platforms to get their message out.
+- Some aspects of this challenge have been left intentionally `vague`(non clear
+- Please complete what you deem necessary and prioritize accordingly
+- The request for tabs in Explorer, especially, has been `overwhelming`(strongly desired).
+- The `underlying` cause of this outage also impacted many internal tools, `complicating` our attempts to quickly `diagnose` and resolve the problem.
+- This disruption to network traffic had a `cascading` effect on the way our data centers communicate, bringing our services to a `halt`(stop).
+- Working extra hours or weekends should only happen on go live situations.
+All the other deadlines on projects are artificial and only there because the plan has it.

 ## Blockchain